Login

 Exceptionally well

 What did your students find in your community that they hadn’t noticed before and what sparked that discovery?
-That we have a herb garden locally that most didn't know we had.
-They learnt how our local supermarket reduces waste.
+They learned about a network of home composters they could utilise.

 Helpful Report

-What are three words that describe the activities in this kit? engaging, critical, beyond their world
+What are three words that describe the activities in this kit?
+Yum, fun, wait

 How effective was the resource in fostering critical thinking about food waste issues?